GlobalAICommunity/Workshop-CustomVisionAITools/README.md

 * Go to the [Azure Portal](https://ms.portal.azure.com) main dashboard.
 * Click 'Create a Resource' in the top left
 * Search for 'Resource group'
-* Enter details to create
+* Enter details to create:
   * A name for the resource group
   * Select the location
   * Click Create

 ![Resource Group Details](docsimages/createResourceGroup.png)